The Best Spots to Slurp Ramen in Portland

-Straight out of Tokyo with creamy pork and chicken ramens
+Straight out of Tokyo with creamy pork and chicken ramen

-Portland’s own take, with fried chicken bowls and gluten-free noodles
+Portland’s own take, with fried chicken bowls and weekend dim sum

 While not exactly traditional, Boke Bowl has defined itself as a Portland-style ramen shop, with two shops providing fast counter service bowls of ramen, as well as steamed buns, rice bowls, add-ons, and sides.
-Ramen is available dry, as well as with gluten-free yam noodles -- which are appealing even for those not avoiding gluten.
 A defining trait of both restaurants is the option to add chunks of crispy buttermilk fried chicken, which helps to cement Boke’s position in the now-competitive ramen scene.
+There’s also a weekend dim sum program at the West Side location, which is pretty far from ramen but not a bad choice for brunch.

 High-end dining from Japan with Portland’s best vegan ramen